LidwinePrior/hackers-poulette/README.md

 - Accessibility considerations in HTML
 - Usage of Sass
 - PHP programming for form processing

-## Must have
 - the form's html code must be semantically valid
 - in case of wrong input, the form should display a useful visual clue about the error
 - display the error message near the correct input field
 - the error message must be readable (helpful to users)
 - the form has to be sanitised and validated (server side)
 - if all required inputs are valid, the script should respond by email to a given address

 ## Authors